 By the time a MiTM attack happens, it’s already a breach – it’s too late to fully eliminate the transfer of sensitive information, to warn the user, trigger a policy, etc. It’s like calling the police after your home’s been burglarized when you could have just locked the door to prevent a theft in the first place.

 To learn more about Appthority’s award-winning mobile security solution, get started here.

-To prevent against MiTM attacks, you need a Mobile Threat Defense solution that can help you provide strong app hygiene and deep analysis to test apps that access sensitive corporate information.
+To prevent against MiTM attacks, you need a Mobile Threat Defense solution that can check for strong app hygiene and execute deep analysis to test apps that access sensitive corporate information.
 With the right tools, you can ensure that only apps that use proper encryption and certificate pinning are approved for use in your environment.
 Not every MTD solution can provide this level of mobile app analysis which goes beyond malware detection to include encryption, data destinations and backend server analysis, so be sure to check for this capability.

 Once protected with the right MTD solution, your MiTM exposure is zero, as it would be very difficult to intercept or decipher your encrypted data in motion.

 So what do you think now – is Man-in-the-Middle still the biggest mobile threat?
 Nope.
 So now you’re free to allocate your budget towards the highest priority mobile threats and invest in tools that protect what matters most — your enterprise data and employee privacy.